meteor/meteor/content/react.md

 npm install --save griddle-react
 ```

-Then, like with any other [NPM package](using-packages.html#npm), you can import the component in your application:
+Then, like with any other [npm package](using-packages.html#npm), you can import the component in your application:

 ```js
 import React from 'react';